Common questions about Construction industry placements

 - Ready for the workplace

 A construction site can be dangerous, and staff may often need a Construction Skills Certification Scheme (CSCS) card to gain access to a site.
 How can we make sure students are safe?

 For some occupational specialisms in construction, it may be a requirement for industry placement students to have a CSCS trainee card.
 It is the main employer, contractor or the client’s decision as to who must possess a CSCS card.
-Find out more about specific requirements for Construction industry placements.
+Find out more about CSCS cards on the Specific requirements for Construction industry placements article.

 Things can go wrong on a construction site, so having insurance in place that covers my business is vital.
 How can I make sure I’m covered for industry placement students?

 You will need to hold up to date Employers' Liability Insurance (ELI) and Public Liability insurance and you must notify your insurer about the placement.
 If you do not already have ELI, you will need to have it in place before the placement begins and for the duration of the placement.
 If your insurer is a member of ABI, or Lloyds, ELI policies already cover placements.
 The college or school will need to check that you have insurance cover.

 You can find further advice on the Health and Safety Executive's website.